 Post-Brexit recognition of qualifications and safeguarding checks

-- The same systems for recognising qualifications and checking for teacher sanctions or restrictions will apply until the end of the transition period
+- The same systems for recognising qualifications and checking for teacher sanctions or restrictions will apply until at least 31 December 2020

 If we leave with no deal: